Augment This! How AR is Changing PCB Design

 Suggesting early benefits in light emitting touchscreen design technology (did Tony Stark use Altium Designer to design his Ironman?), virtual training programs for engineers, and form factor and fit-check applications, Jordan hints that we might be closer to bridging the gap than we think.

 Taking a look under the hood, Altium Designer is already a full stack solution to all things PCB design.
 Imagining software capable of AR design in a matter of years could be an industry game changer.
-If you are interested to learn more about Altium Designer, or how Altium is pushing the envelope in AR design, talk to an Altium expert today.
+If you are interested to learn more about Altium Designer, or how we are pushing the envelope in AR design, talk to an Altium Designer expert today.